 Most of today's manual transmissions have hydraulic clutch circuits.
 Still, many have mechanical linkage; they use rods and cables to control the clutch.
 They have constant running bearings that spin whenever the engine is running and must be adjusted to maintain a slight preload after installation.

-Bearings begin to growl as they wear or loose lubrication.
-A throwout bearing is no different; its lubrication is sealed inside.
+A throwout bearing begins to growl as it wears or loses lubrication.
 It is usually necessary to lubricate the shaft the bearing rides on during assembly.
 Check in the manufacturer's manual for assembly specifications.

 Listen for a chirping sound as the clutch pedal is first depressed.
 This sound is the worn (un-lubricated) release bearing contacting the fingers of the pressure plate's diaphragm.
 These fingers can also wear, causing similar noise-related issues.